National Slam Final 2019

 + The runners-up of Hammer & Tongue Regional Finals

-The Hammer & Tongue Annual Regional Champions 2016
+The Hammer & Tongue Annual Regional Champions and National Champions

-The draw for the order of each group will be made in advance of the event.
+The draw for the order of each group is made in advance of the event.

 A team piece is one that is performed by 3 to 5 performers on stage at once each of whom must have a spoken role in the piece.